opensecuritycontroller/community/development/unit_test_guidelines.md

 #### Test Class and Method

-Given the naming convention for the test classes and test methods are followed, documenting them is unnecessary and redundant.
-Placing the emphasis on the name versus documentation not only makes the test code itself clear but also other places that usually don&#39;t display documentation at a glance: IDEs, build reports, test result files, etc.
+Documentation is unnecessary and rendundant for test classes and test methods with the proper naming conventions.
+Placing the emphasis on the name versus documentation not only makes the test code itself clear, but also does so within other areas (such as those shown below) that usually don&#39;t display documentation at a glance:

+* IDEs
+* build reports
+* test result files

 #### Arrange-Act-Assert

-For details on Arrange-Act-Assert see the Test Format session below.
-Adding the comments **// Arrange. // Act. // Assert.** within the body of your test method has the purpose of creating clear visual boundaries within the test method which ultimately should help you organize the code and facilitate code reviews since it becomes very evident what is the core part of the test, what is being setup and how it is being validated.
+For details on Arrange-Act-Assert, see the Test Format session below.
+Adding the comments **// Arrange. // Act. // Assert.** within the body of your test method creates clear, visual boundaries within the test method, helping you organize the code and facilitate code reviews since it becomes very evident what is the core part of the test, what is being setup and how it is being validated.
 This is particularly useful for test methods with many arrange and assert lines.
 For short test methods these comments may not be necessary.

 **DO:**